 The Board of Directors (BoD/Board) maintains overall responsibility for the management of the Company, including ultimate oversight of the Company's operations.
-There are currently 7 members of the Board of which 2 are Independent Non-Executive Directors, 3 are Non-Executive Directors and 2 are Executive Directors.
+As at the end of 2022, the Board consisted of 8 members, of which 2 were Independent Non-Executive Directors, 2 were Non-Executive Directors and 4 were Executive Directors.